ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### KeyLabel

 * optional callback: `func(key string) string`
-* "a key shortener" - function that will receive a key and should return value identifier, that, unlike the original key, only needs to be unique in the key scope of the descriptor and not necessarily in the entire key space (e.g. interface name rather than the full key)
+* "a key shortener" - function that will receive a key and should return a value identifier, that, unlike the original key, only needs to be unique in the key scope of the descriptor and not necessarily in the entire key space (e.g. interface name rather than the full key)
-* [model][kvscheduler-terminology] provides key shortener off-the-shelf with the method `StripKeyPrefix()` - [here is an example][key-label]
+* [model][kvscheduler-terminology] provides an off-the-shelf key shortener method `StripKeyPrefix()` - [here is an example][key-label]
-* if defined, key label will be used as value identifier in the metadata map (it then for example allows to ask for interface metadata simply by the interface name rather than using a full key)
+* if defined, KeyLabel will be used as value identifier in the metadata map (it then, for example, allows to ask for interface metadata simply by the interface name rather than using a full key)

 ### ValueComparator

 * optional callback: `func(key string, oldValue, newValue proto.Message) bool`
 * allows to optionally customize how two values are compared for equality
-* normally, the scheduler compares two values of the same key using `proto.Equal` to determine if `Update` operation is needed
+* typically, the scheduler will compare two values of the same key using the `proto.Equal`method to determine if the `Update` operation is needed
-* sometimes, however, different values for the same field may be effectively equivalent - [for example][compare-mtu], MTU 0 (default) might want to be treated as equivalent to MTU 1500 (i.e. change from 0 to 1500 or vice-versa should not trigger `Update`)
+* sometimes, however, different values for the same field may be effectively equivalent - [for example][compare-mtu], we want to treat MTU 0 (default) as equivalent to MTU 1500 (i.e. change from 0 to 1500 or vice-versa should not trigger an `Update`)

 ### WithMetadata